cmariego97/Work-Day-Scheduler/README.md

 # Work Day Scheduler
 ## Description
 This is a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery, and using the Moment.js library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+This app runs in the browser and features a dynamically updated HTML and CSS powered by jQuery, and uses the Moment.js library to work with date and time.

 ## Usage